gvwilson/thirdbit/_posts/2018/02/2018-02-11-my-dagstuhl.md

 spread knowledge and good practices to more places, and perhaps most importantly, give event sponsors insight into the issues that academia's "other 90%" face.

+*Later: in response to [a question about how organizers can identify buddies](https://twitter.com/rg9119/status/962726905492529152), my first suggestion would be for organizers to identify institutions, and then have those institutions propose people.
+Alternatively,
+each person from a high-profile who was invited could be required to find a buddy of their own, which would encourage them to do some outreach.*